RoopeMaatta/portfolio/README.md

 - **Masonry Columns Rendering**: The masonry columns wrapper renders children twice—first hidden to calculate height, then again to place elements into proper columns.
 Seeking a more efficient solution.

+- **Subpage Navigation on GitHub Pages**: Due to GitHub Pages' static hosting nature, direct access to subpages (e.g., /digital-art/) may lead to a 404 error.
+This is because GitHub Pages expects each path to have a physical file.
+A possible workaround could be to have a  404.html file redirect these paths to the main page, allowing the SPA router to handle them correctly.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.